 For example, in a March 16, 2016 email to the AGO, Patrick Pearce – the Ogden Murphy partner hired by the State to investigate my sexual orientation discrimination complaint – confirmed my understanding that the “scope of investigation” was limited to “discrimination based on orientation.”

 I recognized two of the three recipients of Pearce’s email.
-Kim Siebs was the Human Resource Consultant coordinating the AGO’s response both my pending disability accommodation request and my sexual orientation discrimination complaint.
+Kim Siebs was the Human Resource Consultant coordinating the AGO’s response to my sexual orientation discrimination complaint.
 Kari Hanson was the AGO employment attorney assigned to handle the dispute about my accommodation request and performance evaluation.
 Hanson is the AGO representative who told my disability attorney she wouldn’t respond to any of her inquiries until after Ogden Murphy finished its investigation into my separate sexual orientation complaint.
 Instead, the AGO fired me as soon as it received Ogden Murphy’s character-assassinating report.

 So who is Shane Esquibel?